juanmarcosdev/juanmarcosdev/README.md

 Hello!
 I'm Juan Marcos Caicedo, a current Computer Science student at Universidad del Valle in Cali, Colombia.
 I'm in my 4th year (of 5) of my BSc.
 (Bachelor of Science) degree.
 My main interests are:

-- ⚙ Constraint Programming, Optimization, Operations Research
+- ⚙ Constraint Programming and Optimization
 - ♟ Artificial Intelligence and Machine Learning
 - 🎲 Logic Games and Game Theory
 - 🧩 Automata Theory and Graph Theory